glacials/twos.dev/src/This Website.md

 ([see the shortcut](https://www.icloud.com/shortcuts/6580819cd24041a1b7e093cf6cbe5888))

-My iPhone runs this once daily at sunrise.
+My iPhone runs this each time I switch away from iA Writer, so changes are immediately published.
 If I switch to another iPhone later, it will inherit the behavior without any action on my part.

 We now have glue between iCloud Drive and GitHub Actions.